zine22/alx-higher_level_programming/README.md

-this repo is for python projects
+this repository is my first steps to learn python